Shaking Off Tiredness

 From there, we bend forward and extend our hands toward the ground — now the palms are facing the floor, and the fingers still touch.
 Again, we roll up our spines, and extend our arms over the head with the palms facing upward.

 If we repeat this exercise three times, as shown in the video, we will feel awake and fresh.
 Then we can meditate with a clear mind!

 We have precious human bodies.
 And it is important to care for our health and to get proper exercise.
 There are many physical practices that can benefit our meditation.
 For example, Indian yogis often used specific postures to help them sit in mediation.

-For more information, please see our on-line course.
-Here, you can find a series of postures that enable you to sit more comfortably:
+For more information, please see our on-line courses.
+Here, you can follow links to two video programs that will aid you in shaking off dullness and enable you to sit more comfortably: